 - Multiple disciplinary referrals

 - Eating Disturbance

-The initial assessment with the student, administered by an LPC, occurs at school or in a HIPPA compliant location.
+The initial assessment with the student, administered by our licensed mental health clinicians, occurs through a HIPAA compliant telehealth forum.
 The assessment will involve the student’s parent/guardian and the student.
-The purpose of the initial assessment is to interview and evaluate the student, identifying possible mental health concerns or emotional disorders using specific, research-based assessment tools.
+The purpose of the initial assessment is to assess and evaluate the student, identifying possible mental health concerns by using specific, research-based assessment tools.

-Based on screening results from the initial assessment, individual students may be presented to the Texas Tech University Health Sciences Center Department of Psychiatry for consultation and recommendations.
+Based on screening results from the initial assessment, individual students may be presented to CATR: Supported by TCHATT triage team.
+Each student receives personalized care as determined by the multidisciplinary team.

 These recommendations are presented to the student and the student’s parent/guardian.

 If the student is referred to the clinical psychologist or to the child and adolescent